CIBC-Internal/python/Doc/library/os.rst

    This function can support :ref:`specifying a file descriptor <path_fd>`.

+   .. availability:: Unix.

    .. versionchanged:: 3.2
       The :const:`ST_RDONLY` and :const:`ST_NOSUID` constants were added.

+   .. versionadded:: 3.3
+      Added support for specifying *path* as an open file descriptor.

    .. versionchanged:: 3.4
       The :const:`ST_NODEV`, :const:`ST_NOEXEC`, :const:`ST_SYNCHRONOUS`,